webtorrent/webtorrent/docs/api.md

 The file will be fetched from the network with highest priority, and `callback` will be called once the file is ready. `callback` must be specified, and will be called with a an `Error` (or `null`) and the Blob URL (`String`).

+This method is useful for creating a file download link, like this:

 ```js
 file.getBlobURL(function (err, url) {